Non-Stress Test During Pregnancy

 - Why is an NST Performed?

-- How Often is The Non-Stress Test Done During Pregnancy?
+- How Often is a Non-Stress Test Done During Pregnancy?

 - Procedure for Performing The Non-Stress Test During Pregnancy